Vel blood group: Laboratory testing

 An individual's Vel blood type can be determined by serologic methods, which use reagents containing anti-Vel antibodies to identify the antigen, or by genetic testing.
 As of 2019, serologic testing for Vel is mainly performed using polyclonal antibodies isolated from the blood of patients with anti-Vel.
 However, this method is problematic because these antibodies are variable in quality and sometimes produce false negative results in patients with weak Vel expression; moreover, the reagent cannot be mass-produced.
 In 2016, a recombinant monoclonal antibody against Vel was introduced and it has since been used to screen for Vel-negative blood donors in France.
 Genotyping of SMIM1 using polymerase chain reaction is another method that has been used to identify Vel-negative donors.

 Anti-Vel is a mixture of IgG and IgM immunoglobulins and is able to activate complement, which can cause hemolysis in vitro (i.e. during compatibility testing).
 Anti-Vel can be mistaken for a typical cold antibody in compatibility testing if inappropriate techniques are used; this misidentification is dangerous, because such antibodies are usually clinically insignificant.

+Clinical diagnostic

+Clinical testing in patient care for Vel antigen follows published minimum quality and operational requirements, similar to red cell genotyping for any of the other recognized blood group systems.
+Molecular analysis can identify gene variants (alleles) that may affect Vel antigen expression on the red cell membrane.